-If you’ve ever wanted a wearable blanket or a onesie – now is as good a time as any.
+- Wanted a wearable blanket or a onesie – now is as good a time as any.

-The bottom line is that spending a lot of time at home when you’re not feeling well means that there aren’t many reasons to clean up and feel good about the way you look.
+- Use this change of clothing as a coping strategy.
+If you’re spending a lot of time at home when you’re not feeling well means that there aren’t many reasons to clean up and feel good about the way you look.

-Side note: If there are days where the only difference between your night pyjamas and day pyjamas is the fact that you’re wearing a bra during the day – that’s okay!
+- If there are days where the only difference between your night pyjamas and day pyjamas is the fact that you’re wearing a bra during the day – that’s okay!

 Outfit 1: Mom jeans, a knitted black sweater with a woollen jumper and black boots.

 Outfit 2: Mom jeans, a black t-shirt with a knitted black sweater and black boots.